paritoshwale/search_app/README.md

 # Python App
 Python application, takes a variable and outputs top 10 google search results
 # How to use App:
-1. Run `pip install -r requirements.txt` to install dependencies
+1. Run `pip install -r requirement.txt` to install dependencies
 2. Run `python app.py`
 3. Navigate to http://localhost:5000 in your browser
 4. Enter username: 'paritosh' password: 'wale' or username: 'john' password: 'doe'